-Under the supervision and with the participation of our Chief Executive Officer and Chief Financial Officer, our management conducted a re-assessment of the effectiveness of internal control over financial reporting as of December 31, 2021 based on the criteria established in Internal Control - Integrated Framework, issued by the Committee of Sponsoring Organizations of the Treadway Commission.
-As a result of the material weakness described above, management has concluded that our internal control over financial reporting was not effective as of December 31, 2021.
+Under the supervision and with the participation of our Chief Executive Officer and Chief Financial Officer, our management conducted an assessment of the effectiveness of internal control over financial reporting as of December 31, 2021 based on the criteria established in Internal Control - Integrated Framework, issued by the Committee of Sponsoring Organizations of the Treadway Commission (2013 framework).
+Based on this assessment, our management has concluded that our internal control over financial reporting was effective as of December 31, 2021.

-The Company's independent registered public accounting firm is engaged to express an opinion on our internal control over financial reporting, as stated in its report which is included in Part IV, Item 15 of this Form 10-K/A under the caption "Reports of Independent Registered Public Accounting Firm."
+The Company's independent registered public accounting firm is engaged to express an opinion on our internal control over financial reporting, as stated in its report which is included in Part IV, Item 15 of this Form 10-K under the caption "Reports of Independent Registered Public Accounting Firm."